gpetuhov/AndroidInterview/README.md

 * Most software engineers work for a few years before taking on this role.
 How did you manage to do that in a year?
 * Could you give me an example of technology that inspires you?
 * What’s your favorite part about bringing a new product to the market?
+* Tell me about the project you’re proud of

 Use STAR framework